 The Cultural Organizations Program (COP) is the program through which the City of Dallas Office of Arts and Culture (OAC) provide organizational support as described by the Dallas Cultural Policy, approved by City Council on November 28, 2018 [Section 5(D)(i)].
-Per the Dallas Cultural Policy, the Office of Arts and Culture contracts for cultural services with established non-profit organizations for a variety of cultural programs that include concerts, plays, exhibitions, performances, workshops and other cultural programming for the benefit of Dallas residents and visitors.
+Per the Dallas Cultural Policy. the Office of Arts and Culture contracts for cultural services with established non-profit organizations for a variety of cultural programs that include concerts, plays, exhibitions, performances, workshops and other cultural programming for the benefit of Dallas residents and visitors.
 These cultural service contracts are awarded annually using a review panel approach to evaluate applications.
 Program eligibility and review criteria are published annually.
-An organization receiving COP funding is eligible to apply for and be funded a maximum of one time through the project-based funding program, ArtsActivate.
+An organization receiving COP funding is eligible to apply for and be funded a maximum of one time through the project-based funding program, ArtsActivate, subject to City Council approval.
 A COP organization may also be eligible to apply for the Community Artist Program (CAP) with the condition that they meet the requirements of the Council-approved program guidelines.
 Any funding for services provided through ArtsActivate or CAP must not be part of the scope of services to be provided in the COP contract.

 This document contains guidelines, deadlines and application instructions for the COP managed by the OAC for fiscal year 2020-21.
 Please refer to the appropriate sections of this guide for more detailed information about the different parts of this program.
 The FY 2020-21 City of Dallas fiscal year begins October 1, 2020 and ends September 30, 2021.
+For Fair Park Cultural Organizations, the cultural services to be provided will take place between June 9, 2021 through September 30, 2021, due to the removal of the annual cultural services contracting responsibilities from Fair Park First Management Agreement (subject to City Council approval on June 9, 2021).